sgautam666/CNN-Based-Seismic-Fault-Prediction/README.md

 ## Overview

 This is an ongoing project on building a deep learning learning models to accurately detect fault from seismic images.
-You may also find my medium blogpost posted in Towards Data Science for an early result of this project at :
+You may also find my blogpost posted in Towards Data Science for an early result of this project at :
 [Medium blogpost](https://towardsdatascience.com/seismic-fault-prediction-with-deep-learning-2935704c9b48)